-In recent years, security and surveillance have improved tremendously as new technologies like artificial intelligence help to streamline systems.
+In recent years, the quality of security and surveillance has improved tremendously as new technologies like artificial intelligence help to streamline systems.
 Multi-use security equipment, remote accessibility, and smart software have provided more effective means to secure workplaces.
 Still, there are a variety of factors that leave businesses, firms, and organizations vulnerable to criminal activity.
 Learning how to prevent theft in the workplace using today’s latest trends in technology is crucial to prevent damage, loss, and unsafe environments.

 Employee Theft Trends

-The Society for Human Resources Management (SHRM) theft of non-cash property jumped from 10.6% in company fraud cases (2002) to 21% in 2018.
+The Society for Human Resources Management (SHRM) discovered that theft of non-cash property jumped from 10.6% in company fraud cases in 2002 to 21% in 2018.
 Each year, businesses and organizations face real risks of theft that may carry lasting consequences.
 Potential global loss from fraud and employee theft is $2.9 trillion annually.
 It’s also estimated that around 33% of bankruptcies for businesses are linked to employee theft.

 There are several different types of theft that can occur within a company or organization, which can include: